bigcommerce/dev-docs/docs/api-docs/provider-apis/tax/overview.md

 Document submission enables tax providers to persist a tax quote request, replace it with another one, or invalidate it if necessary.

-Supporting document submission is optional; however, tax providers wishing to support this functionality are required to share document submission URLs with BigCommerce when [sharing provider details with BigCommerce](#sharing-provider-details-with-bigcommerce).
+Supporting document submission is optional.
+However, tax providers wishing to support this functionality must share document submission URLs with BigCommerce when [sharing provider details with BigCommerce](#sharing-provider-details-with-bigcommerce).

 If document submission is supported, navigate to **Store Setup > Tax > {Tax Provider}** and ensure the submit order data checkbox is checked.